Aleksandr Kerzhakov: Coaching career

 On 15 March 2018, the Russian Football Union announced signing a contract with Kerzhakov to manage the Russia national under-17 football team until the end of 2019.
 The team became Russia national under-18 football team in September 2018 as the players aged and then Russia national under-19 football team.
 On 24 September 2020, he was hired as manager by the FNL club FC Tom Tomsk.
 He left Tom at the end of the 2020–21 season.
 On 17 June 2021, he signed with FC Nizhny Novgorod, which was recently promoted into the Russian Premier League.
 The club avoided relegation at the end of the 2021–22 season, and on 16 June 2022 Kerzhakov left Nizhny Novgorod.

-On 8 February 2023, Kerzhakov was hired as a manager by Cypriot club Karmiotissa Polemidion.
+He moved to with his family to Dubai but did not have a job there.
+On 8 February 2023, Kerzhakov was hired as a manager by Cypriot club Karmiotissa.
+He left Karmiotissa after one victory in six games under his management on 1 April 2023, moving back to Dubai.
+In May 2024, he became the manager of Kairat, a club in the Kazakhstan Premier League.
+On 3 September that year, his contract was terminated by mutual agreement, and Kerzhakov left the club.
+Under his leadership, Kairat played 12 matches.
+In these games, the team won six times, drew three times, and lost three times.